-The valve train of any type of engine is a fairly complicated system that often causes confusion to those without a large amount of engine knowledge and experience.
+The valve train of any type of engine is a fairly complicated system and can be confusing if you don't have a lot of experience repairing diesel engines.
 While this article focuses mainly on diesel engines, many of the points can also apply to other engine types as well.

 Valve Train Function

 The main function of the valve train, as indicated by its name, is to control the opening and closing of the valves and, for older models, the fuel output of the injectors.
 Most of the heavy duty diesel engines we work with are 4 valve engines, meaning there are four valves in each cylinder: 2 intake and 2 exhaust.
-The valve train will, using different components based on the type, push on or lift up from the valves, allowing air into and out from the cylinder.
-In the middle of all the valves is the injector, which will be pushed down on to inject fuel into the cylinder.
+Using different components based on the type, the valve train will push on or lift up from the valves, allowing air into and out of the cylinder.
+In the middle of all the valves is the injector, which will be pushed down on, injecting fuel into the cylinder.
 All of the timing for this process is incredibly precise.
 Newer engines use electrical signals to cue the injector, rather than the mechanical valve train, which makes that process even more precise.

 Valve Train Components

-The valve train can have many components.
+A lot of components make up the valve train.
 The following are the most common components in the valve train.
 Depending on the type of engine, there may be varying quantities of the parts listed below, or the engine may not contain all of the parts listed.

 The camshaft is a long shaft that goes through the head or the block of the engine, depending on what type of engine it is.
-There are lobes along the length of the shaft positioned differently.
-The profile of the lobes have an egg-shape to them.
+There are lobes along the length of the shaft, and the profiles of these lobes have an egg-shape to them.
 The dimensions of these lobes are what determines the amount of lift.
 The more lift, the longer the valves stay open, which allows more air into the cylinder.

 Rocker shafts are simply the shafts that the rockers are on.
-Its this shaft that is the pivot point for the rocker arms.
-The shaft also conducts oil to the various rocker arms.
+This shaft is the pivot point for the rocker arms.
+It also conducts oil to the various rocker arms.

 Valve bridges are also sometimes called valve yokes.
 Bridges allow a single rocker to actuate multiple valves.
 It has a stem or bridge that sits on both valve stems, so that when the rocker is pressed down, the valve stems get pressed down as well.